nimrossum/research-project/docs/main.typ

 For Git Truck, we used: Bump, Refactor, Fix, Feature.

 == Statistical Analysis
-// Methods: Spearman’s ρ, regression, boxplots; significance tests; tools/libraries used.
+// Methods: Spearman's ρ, regression, boxplots; significance tests; tools/libraries used.

 We evaluated whether per-commit $#sym.Delta"CD"$ aligns with traditional complexity measured by LoCC.
 For each repository, we created log-log scatter plots with linear trend-lines and computed the coefficient of determination, $R^2$, between $#sym.Delta"CD"$ and LoCC across all commits.